woven-baker/test-cpp/module2/01_object_oriented/01_01_enums/01_01_enums.en.md

 ## Introducing Enum

-Enum, short for "enumerations," are a way to define a type with a set of named integer constants.
+Enum, short for "enumerations," is a user-defined data type with a set of named integer constants.
 They provide a way to group related constants together, making it easier to understand and maintain your code.
 They also help catch the previous errors by restricting the possible values to a predefined set.

 Let's replace the previous constants with `enum`s: